Why Therapy Hasn’t Worked for You Before (And What Might Actually Help)

 What Tends to Make Therapy Effective

+Effective therapy also pays attention to relationships, expectations, and attachment patterns, even when the presenting problem appears individual.
 Over time, this kind of work allows people to respond differently in moments that once felt automatic.
-The response changes because the pattern itself changes, not because the person learned to override it.
+The response changes because the pattern itself changes.

 A Different Way of Thinking About “It Didn’t Work”